Adrian Boafo: Election

+Tenure

 Development initiatives

 In May 2020, Boafo voted to stop construction and cancel the city's contract to build a new ice rink, instead opting to build an indoor courts facility.
 In July 2020, Boafo voted against cancel public-private partnership proposals to repair and operate Bowie's city-operated ice rink.
 After the city council voted to reject the proposals, it created a task force for the amenity.
 The task force unveiled its recommendations on January 19, 2021.

 In January 2021, Boafo voted against a bill to support a preliminary plan for the Bowie's Mill Branch Crossing development.

 In June 2021, Boafo introduced a bill to provide city residents with a rebate of up to $50 to install a new water filtration system.
 The City Council unanimously voted to pass the initiative.
 Later that month, the United States House Committee on Appropriations' Interior, Environment, and Related Agencies Subcommittee approved a $2 million request from the city to replace one mile of a tuberculated cast iron water main.